 62 High Street

-I am an experienced, qualified Integrative psychotherapist and counsellor with an MSc Integrative Psychotherapy.
+I am an experienced, qualified Integrative psychotherapist and counsellor.
 This means I am not aligned to one approach and so I draw on a framework of different therapeutic models which I use creatively and flexibly for each individual I work with.

 I am interested in trying to help you to understand your thoughts, feelings and behaviours, by exploring patterns, and difficulties which I believe often lie in the past, with empathy.
 I will take your worries, experience and concerns seriously.